cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 However, when our intuitions tell us the balance under threat, I propose we notice that since this is not the first time this happens, we 'give our ancestors a vote', as Chesterton would say.
 To this end, I believe that Monsieur Gustave was not merely a vain man, and that the architects and masons of old Europe did not toil out of boredom; rather they were demonstrating the value of celebrating our humanity even when it is costly.
 If we forget to keep this in mind, the small but aesthetic details of our lives that make us human become vulnerable to attack.
-Slowly but surely, the temptataion of fear and misplaced pragmatism peels back the facades and we find ourselves surviving, albeit in, as M. Gustave would say, a 'drab', grey prison.
+Slowly but surely, the temptation of fear and misplaced pragmatism peels back the facades and we find ourselves surviving, albeit in, as M. Gustave would say, a 'drab', grey prison.

 > Pragmatism is a matter of human needs; and one of the first of human needs is to be something more than a pragmatist. - GK Chesterton